 Proof: There’s a simple proof to the above fact is that a DAG does not contain a cycle which means that all paths will be of finite length.
 Now let S be the longest path from u(source) to v(destination).
 Since S is the longest path there can be no incoming edge to u and no outgoing edge from v, if this situation had occurred then S would not have been the longest path

 => indegree(u) = 0 and outdegree(v) = 0

 Algorithm: Steps involved in finding the topological ordering of a DAG:

 Step-1: Compute in-degree (number of incoming edges) for each of the vertex present in the DAG and initialize the count of visited nodes as 0.

 Step-2: Pick all the vertices with in-degree as 0 and add them into a queue (Enqueue operation)

 Step-3: Remove a vertex from the queue (Dequeue operation) and then.

 - Increment count of visited nodes by 1.

-- Decrease in-degree by 1 for all its neighboring nodes.
+- Decrease in-degree by 1 for all its neighbouring nodes.

-- If in-degree of a neighboring nodes is reduced to zero, then add it to the queue.
+- If in-degree of a neighbouring nodes is reduced to zero, then add it to the queue.